SemW95/Splitty/docs/agendas/ta-meeting-9.md

     - Add functionality for creating expenses (Lukas Milieška)
     - Language selection (Sem van der Weijden)
     - Add a label in Event Overview for amount spent per event (Lukas Milieška)
+    - Undo user actions with Ctrl+Z for updating (so not for everything) (Lukas Milieška)
+    - Convert polling to long-polling (Lukas Milieška)
 - **Issues from the previous sprint which haven't been done (2 min)**
     - Update code of conduct (Eva Miesen)
     - ExpenseOverview, -Manage, -AddParticipant clientside testing (Wing Wong)
-    - Undo user actions with Ctrl+Z for updating (so not for everything) (Lukas Milieška)
     - Open debt UI (Lukas Milieška)
+    - ManageExpenseList screen (Xiaoyu Du)
 - **Approval of the agenda - Does anyone have any additions?
 (1 min)**
 - **Approval of last minutes - Did everyone read the minutes from the previous meeting?
 (1 min)**
     - All clear?
 Any feedback?